 Online Charity Live Auction on May 23

-Fighting Covid Together is an online charity auction event taking place on May 23, 2020.
+Fighting Covid Together is an online charity auction event that took place on May 23, 2020.
 Just under $60,000 was raised cumulatively for six B.C. charities!

-Fighting Covid Together will be an upbeat and fast-paced online auction based on Able Auctions’ proven track record in industrial auctioneering.
-Hosted by Howard Blank (howardblanklive.com), the virtual event will consist of a live audio auction for each of the six charities involved where guests will be able to bid in real time on items upon viewing photos and descriptions.
-100 per cent of proceeds will go directly to the participating organizations.
+Fighting Covid Together was an upbeat and fast-paced online auction based on Able Auctions’ proven track record in industrial auctioneering.
+Hosted by Howard Blank (howardblanklive.com), the virtual event consisted of a live audio auction for each of the six charities involved where guests bid in real time on items upon viewing photos and descriptions.
+100 per cent of proceeds went directly to the participating organizations!

-There is no registration fee for guests and no costs for the six charities involved thanks to the generosity of Jeremy Dodd (Able Auctions), Rebecca Bollwitt (Miss604), Howard Blank and event expert Tracey Wade.
+There was no registration fee for guests and no costs for the six charities involved thanks to the generosity of Jeremy Dodd (Able Auctions), Rebecca Bollwitt (Miss604), Howard Blank and event expert Tracey Wade.
 Also, special thanks to Forevery Occasion for helping SOURCES coordinate our end of the event!

-Click on the below images to learn more about each of the six packages we have up for bids!
+Click on the below images to learn more about each of the six packages we had up for bids!